The unseen responses of remote offshore lighthouses in the face of severe storms are revealed in a new study by the University of Plymouth.

 However, the waves still pose a threat with measurements showing they climbed up to 40 metres up the side of a structure not regarded among the most vulnerable lighthouses in the British Isles, let alone globally.

-The study, published in the journal Maritime Engineering, was led by Dr Alison Raby, Associate Professor (Reader) in Coastal Engineering at Plymouth University.
+The study, published in the journal Maritime Engineering, was led by Dr Alison Raby, Associate Professor (Reader) in Coastal Engineering at the University of Plymouth.
 She said:

 “There are about 20 masonry lighthouses around the UK that are exposed to wave action.
 Although mariners are making ever greater use of satellite-based navigation technologies, the General Lighthouse Authorities recognise the need to retain rock lighthouses as physical aids to navigation.
 However, there is concern about how well they would withstand the additional wave loading associated with predicted sea level rises and increased storminess.”

-To assess current impacts, Plymouth University technicians installed a range of measuring equipment on the Douglass tower, the fourth lighthouse sited on the Eddystone Reef (around 14 miles off the coast of Plymouth) and in situ since 1882.
+To assess current impacts, University of Plymouth technicians installed a range of measuring equipment on the Douglass tower, the fourth lighthouse sited on the Eddystone Reef (around 14 miles off the coast of Plymouth) and in situ since 1882.

 These included remote-controlled video cameras to record the wave conditions around the structure, together with geophone systems to measure any structural response.